Resource Center

 Training Partnerships That Work: An Emerging National Network

 Training Partnerships That Work provides vivid summaries of successful labor-management training partnerships at sites across the country.
-The cases included here represent a diverse set of transit systems and unique training partnerships.
+The cases included here represent unique training partnerships.
 Most importantly, they illustrate how labor and management can work together successfully on issues of training, and provide valuable lessons for other industries facing the problem of retiring baby boomers and inadequate capacity to train replacement workers.

 International Transportation Learning Center